Frank Wells

-Franklin G. Wells (March 4, 1932 – April 3, 1994) was an American businessman who served as President and Chief Operating Officer of The Walt Disney Company from 1984 until his death in 1994.
+Franklin Godfrey Wells (March 4, 1932 – April 3, 1994) was an American businessman who served as president and chief operating officer of The Walt Disney Company from 1984 until his death in 1994.

 Life and career

 Wells was born in Coronado, California and traced his ancestry back to the Mayflower.
 He attended Pomona College, which he left as Phi Beta Kappa in 1953.
 Wells was a recipient of a Rhodes Scholarship, through which he obtained a BA at Oxford University.
 He went into the army for two years as an infantry first lieutenant and then graduated from Stanford Law School and became a lawyer.

 Before his tenure with Disney, Wells had worked for Warner Bros. as its West Coast vice president in 1969, then in 1973 as president, and in 1977 as vice chairman until he left the company in 1982.

 Disney directors Roy E. Disney, Stanley Gold and Sid Bass had ousted President and CEO Ron W. Miller in 1984.
 The Disney board then recruited Wells to become Disney's president and chief operating officer (1984–1994), along with Michael Eisner as chairman and CEO, and Jeffrey Katzenberg as head of Walt Disney Studios.
 Wells was unique among the management troika in that he had the highest academic achievement.
 Although the number-two executive at Disney, Wells reported to the board of directors and not to Eisner.